MBrother: Death

 In April 2016, he was diagnosed with mediastinal lymphoma.
 He passed the fifth line of treatment (4 chemotherapy and radiation therapy), but according to the attending doctors, the opportunities in Poland are over.
 Via the website zrzutka.pl he collected funds unavailable in the country for treatment.
 On his Facebook page, he regularly reported about his stay in the hospital, posting photos and status updates in which he asked fans for support.
 But as a result of a long illness, he died on January 15, 2018, in Brzezinka, Poland.
 He was buried on January 19, 2018, at the municipal cemetery in Oświęcim.

 After death

 On October 8, 2020, information about a documentary about Mikołaj appeared on the Shining Beats website.
-In the musician's Facebook profile, MBrother's wife, Violetta Jaskółka, posted an entry, in which she asked fans to share materials for the documentary.
+In the musician's Facebook profile, MBrother's wife, Wioletta Jaskółka, posted an entry, in which she asked fans to share materials for the documentary.
 From that moment on, nothing more is known about the film.

+Joint projects

+He released various singles together with various DJs under the following pseudonyms: